 These sub-regions can then have count teams assigned and quotas established for each team for criteria such as total volunteers and number of people with cars.
 Regions that choose to include Volunteer Registration and Management can also pre-assign volunteers.
 Click here for more info.

 Regions have the ability to add optional surveys to accommodate data collection beyond what is required for the HUD Point in Time Count.
 Examples of specialized surveys include the following:

 More information on these specialized surveys can be found here.

 Geographic Sampling and Enumeration

 Regions that cover large geographic areas face challenges in producing an accurate point in time homeless count, given the limitation of volunteers and the amount of territory that needs to be covered in a relatively short period of time.
 Geographic-based sampling and enumeration leverages the GPS capabilities within the phone, along with advanced statistical analysis, to produce reliable estimates of the homeless population without requiring a full canvas of the area.
-Click here for more information about using geographic sampling.
+Click here for more info.